lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/wallet-rpc-calls.md

 Outputs:

-* _height_  - unsigned int; The current oxen-wallet-rpc's blockchain height.
+* _height_  - unsigned int; The current lozzax-wallet-rpc's blockchain height.
 If the wallet has been offline for a long time, it may need to catch up with the daemon.

 Example: